-- You’ll have an edge over competition even if you are in the West.
-The demand for people fluent in Arabic is quite high and only a few people from the West attempt to learn Arabic.
+You’ll have an edge over competition even if you are in the West.
+The demand for people fluent in Arabic is quite high.
+In fact, only a few people from the West attempt to learn Arabic.
 The secret services in the U.S. need people who are fluent speakers of Arabic.
 There are many businesses, including translating and interpreting that are in need of Arabic speakers.
 Other fields that need Arabic speakers include intelligence and foreign service, consulting, banking and finance, education and journalism.

-- Traveling to the Middle East would be easier.
+Traveling to the Middle East will also be easier.
 A good number of Arabs are able to speak English but the larger part of the population only uses Arabic as their primary language.
 Even if you can only speak common words and phrases, it is better to speak the local language.
 It would help you appreciate the traditional villages and other points of interest.

-- You gain vital language skills when you learn Arabic.
-It is easier to learn French or Spanish and these languages will allow you to travel or work in various countries, especially in Europe.
+You gain vital language skills when you learn Arabic.
+It is easier to learn French or Spanish.
+Plus, these languages will allow you to travel or work in various countries, especially in Europe.
 However, you have more competition because there are more learners and speakers of these languages.
 If you learn Arabic, you are sure that there would be a great demand for your language skills as the supply is scarce.
-Further, if you learn Mandarin Chinese for example, your career focus would only be in a few countries, whereas if you learn Arabic, your opportunities are wider as the language is spoken in 58 countries.
+Further, if you learn Mandarin Chinese for example, your career focus would only be in a few countries.
+But if you learn Arabic, your opportunities are wider as the language is spoken in 58 countries.